pjvillasista/customer-churn-aws-ETL/README.md

 # Data Processing & Analytics Pipeline with AWS and Airflow

 This repository outlines a data processing and analytics pipeline leveraging AWS services and Apache Airflow.
-The main objective is to automate the process of fetching data, storing it in AWS, processing it with Glue and Athena, and saving to Redshift.
+The main objective is to automate the process of fetching data, storing it in AWS, processing with Glue and Athena, and preparing it for visualization.

 ## Dataset Source

 The data used in this pipeline is sourced from Kaggle, specifically the [Telco Customer Churn (IBM) Dataset](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset?resource=download).

+## Use Cases

+### Data Querying with Athena

+Once the data has been processed and stored, analysts or other data professionals can directly query the dataset using Amazon Athena.
+This provides a serverless interactive query service that simplifies the analysis of data in Amazon S3 using standard SQL.
+Analysts can use Athena to generate insights, build reports, or create datasets for further use.

+### Data Visualization

+While this pipeline does not directly include a dashboard, it prepares the data in such a way that it can easily be connected to visualization tools like Tableau, PowerBI, or other reporting tools.
+Users can connect to the data stored in Amazon Redshift or directly from Athena to build visual reports and dashboards.
+This flexibility allows organizations to pick a visualization tool that best fits their needs and expertise.

 ## Diagram Overview